scikit-activeml/scikit-activeml/docs/contributing.rst

 Specify ``qs_class`` and ``init_default_params`` in the template setup and, depending on the supported task, ``query_default_params_reg`` or ``query_default_params_clf``.
 Refer to the template for the complete contract.

+Keep test helpers in the narrowest module that owns them.
+A helper used by one test module stays in that module.
+Put broadly reused assertions and fixture helpers in ``skactiveml.tests.utils``.
+Put inherited query-strategy contract behavior in ``skactiveml.tests.template_query_strategy``.

 Single-annotator Stream-based Query Strategies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~